characters 4273081 1920

 The Wrong Ways to Reduce

-Alternatively, some nations have attempted reducing their populations to address serious problems, not for prejudicial reasons.
+Alternatively, some nations have attempted to reduce their populations to address serious problems, not for prejudicial reasons.
 China’s “one-child policy” is probably the most well-known such effort, and it’s perhaps the perfect example of how not to implement population reduction.

-Japan’s population has likewise been in free fall for over a decade, and it’s causing the GDP to crater.
+Japan’s population has likewise been in free fall for over a decade, causing the GDP to crater.
 Unlike China, there isn’t a specific policy to blame.
-In fact, the cause of the decline is still in dispute, but one theory suggests a lack of good jobs means people can’t settle down to have families.
+The cause of the decline is still in dispute, but one theory suggests a lack of good jobs means people can’t settle down to have families.
 Depopulation is a self-sustaining cycle.

 The Right Way to Reduce